-When you move up to a more significant sum, like investing 30k dollars, it can feel even heavier.
+When you move up to more significant sums of money, like investing 30k dollars, investing can feel like a larger burden.

 The good news is that as long as you diversify your investments, you can make sure that you aren’t exposed to too much risk while ensuring your investments grow at a reasonable rate.